-- Move the gear lever to the neutral position and depress the clutch pedal fully and hold it in this position, the starter will then only have to turn the engine. - Turn the ignition key to the starting position \Rightarrow page 161.
+- Move the gear lever to the neutral position and depress the clutch pedal fully and hold it in this position, the starter will then only have to turn the engine. - Turn the ignition key to position ⇒ page 159 to start the engine.